 The Best Minestrone Soup

-The title of this recipe is a bit misleading—there is no single best minestrone recipe because the beauty of the dish is in its versatility.
-The soup is made with beans, pasta, broth, and vegetables, and you have a variety of options for each component.
-Zucchini almost always makes it into our minestrone, along with summer squash, green beans, and spinach.
+The title of this recipe is a bit misleading—there is no single best minestrone recipe, because the beauty of this satisfying, use-whatever-you-have-on-hand soup lies in its versatility.
+It's generally made with beans, pasta, broth, and vegetables, but you have a variety of options to choose from for each component.
+In the summer months, small chunks or disks of zucchini almost always make it into our minestrone, along with yellow squash, green beans, and spinach.

 Tuscan Ribollita With Summer Vegetables

-Ribollita was invented as a way to stretch out leftover minestrone with stale bread, but it's worth making from scratch.
-As with minestrone, you can make ribollita with just about whatever vegetables you like.
-You also have options in terms of texture—ribollita can be served as a soup, cooked down into a stew, or cooked even further into a porridge that is then traditionally sautéed into a pancake.
+The bread-based Tuscan soup ribollita was invented as a way to stretch out leftover minestrone with a stale loaf, but it's also well worth making from scratch.
+As with minestrone, you can make ribollita with just about any vegetables you like or happen to have kicking around the kitchen.
+The texture is also highly variable—it can be served as a soup, cooked down into a stew, or cooked even further into a porridge, then sautéed into a savory pancake.

 Provençal Tian (Eggplant, Zucchini, Squash, and Tomato Casserole)

-If this photo looks familiar, you might have the movie Ratatouille to thank—the dish that the hero supposedly invents is actually an old-school Provençal vegetable casserole called a tian.
-Our version recreates the one from the film by layering zucchini, summer squash, and eggplant in tomato sauce.
+If this photo looks familiar, you might have the movie Ratatouille to thank—the dish that the hero, Rémy, supposedly invents is actually an old-school Provençal vegetable casserole called a tian.
+Our recipe produces one similar to what you'll see in the film, layering zucchini, summer squash, and eggplant in a simple tomato sauce.
+Though it's slightly time-consuming, precooking the vegetables separately on the stovetop browns them and eliminates their excess moisture, for a more flavorful result in the finished dish.

 Easy Sautéed Zucchini, Squash, and Tomatoes With Chilies and Herbs

-Zucchini can overcook very quickly, becoming unpleasantly mushy.
-To make sure that it keeps a little of its bite you need to brown it quickly over very high heat.
-For this 10-minute side dish we mix zucchini (and yellow squash, which should be cooked the same way), with cherry tomatoes, shallot, and serrano chili.
+To maintain a little bite in your zucchini, and keep it from becoming unpleasantly mushy, it needs to be browned quickly over very high heat.
+For this dead-simple 10-minute side dish, we mix zucchini (and yellow squash, which should be cooked the same way) with juicy cherry tomatoes, minced shallot, and a serrano chili.

 Grilled Summer Squash and Kasseri Cheese With Lemon and Mint

 While more prone to melting than halloumi or queso panela, kasseri still performs admirably on the grill.
-Here we cook it carefully—enough to turn it a little gooey but not so much that it falls apart—and serve it with with zucchini, summer squash, lemon juice, and mint.
+Here, we cook it just enough to turn it a little gooey, but not so much that it falls apart—you'll want to keep a close eye on it to prevent it from melting too much—and serve it with lightly charred zucchini and summer squash, then squeeze on a bit of lemon juice and sprinkle with mint leaves.

 Spicy Thai-Style Pomelo, Green Bean, and Zucchini Salad

 Thailand is home to some of the most flavorful salads in the world, and this recipe just scratches the surface.
-We make it with a large citrus fruit called pomelo—a common ingredient in Thai salads—as well as green beans, zucchini, shallots, and mint.
-The meaty pomelo, blanched beans, and raw zucchini ensure that the salad is packing with textural contrast.
+We make it with a large citrus fruit called a pomelo—a common ingredient in Thai salads, though you can substitute bitter grapefruit if pomelo is hard to find—as well as snappy blanched green beans and raw zucchini, ensuring that the salad is packed with textural contrasts.
+It's finished off with sliced shallots, mint leaves, and a punchy dressing of Thai chilies, fish sauce, garlic, and lime juice.

 Zucchini Rolls With Goat Cheese and Mint

-These appetizers take a little bit of work, but they're impressive enough to be worth the effort.
-The most important thing is to grill the zucchini slices properly—they need to be soft enough to roll but firm enough to not fall apart.
-Once the zucchini is done, we roll the slices with goat cheese, balsamic, mint, arugula, and hot pepper and tie each bundle with a blanched chive.
+These appetizers take a little bit of work, but if you've got outdoor entertaining to do this summer, they're impressive enough to be worth the effort.
+The key is to grill the zucchini slices properly, so that they're soft enough to roll, but firm enough to not fall apart.
+Once the zucchini is done, we roll up the slices with goat cheese, balsamic vinegar, mint, arugula, and chilies (we like Fresnos here), then tie each bundle with a blanched chive.

 Roasted Zucchini-Chickpea Dip With Za'atar